Arizona Court Records

 - Attend a Defensive Driving Course.

 For motorists who choose to respond 'Responsible' and pay the fine, this may be considered a guilty plea and giving up their right to contest the charges.
 They may have to pay the stipulated fines, and penalty points may be added to their driving record based on the nature of their citation.
-You can pay your fines on the website of the designated court or by mail.
-You can obtain the fines amounts from the designated court website along with a form to mail to your payment.
+You can pay your fines on the designated court's website or by mail.
+You can obtain the acceptable amounts from the designated court website and a form to mail your payment.
 You can also appear on the court date noted on the ticket and pay at the court clerk's office.
 You will require your driver's license, citation number, and name as it appears on the citation to complete the process with all options.
 Civil fines are due in full by the scheduled court appearance date.

 Contesting a Traffic Ticket in Arizona